vzajkov/Fullstack/README.md

   In order to make sure I followed good practice, I tried to keep my code as DRY as possible.
 I feel the above code is a good example.
 The filters were packaged together but the input type (text) was different for the search bar than the other filters (checkboxes).

  As I get closer to the end of my project, there are a few aspects I will continue working on.
 I want to create user profiles to allow more user interactivity.
 The user profiles should feature all the user's reviews, their photo, and the ability to receive compliments.
 I'd also like to add the aggregation aspect to reviews, that update the rating for a business based on the average of all the user reviews.
 The reviews should also be limited to one per business per user.
 I would also like to add some features to the map, including bounds, an index to correspond businesses with markers, and an info box which opens when the map marker is clicked.

+I would like to thank App Academy for their amazing TA's and their curriculum, both of which I used for reference during this project.